bintangyosua/astro-portfolio/src/content/project/discord-web-dashboard.md

 desc: Skyla Discord Bot Dashboard is a web-based platform designed to enhance the management and customization of Discord bots.
 The dashboard provides a user-friendly interface for bot owners to efficiently control various aspects of their bots' functionality and settings.
 With Skyla, users can easily monitor and manage commands, permissions, roles, and server integrations directly from the website.
 ---

-This is a post written in Markdown.
+This is a post written in Markdown. bbb